StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

 For more information, see AWS documentation [Managing access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).

+> **NOTE**
+>
+> If the IAM role associated with your Amazon EC2 instance is granted permission to access your Amazon S3 bucket, you can leave `fs.s3a.access.key` and `fs.s3a.secret.key` unspecified.

 #### Google CGS

 If the source data is stored in a Google CGS bucket, provide the following configurations.